 - (5) The above table does not include any shares beneficially owned by TPG Advisors II, Inc., although Mr. Franke is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings, LLC, our majority stockholder, an equity partner with TPG in other investment entities, and a former President, CEO and Chairman of America West Holdings Corp., a company in which TPG has a controlling interest.
-Shares owned by Mr. Franke include 5,250 shares of common stock owned directly by him. - (6) This number includes shares of common stock issuable upon exercise of options through February 14, 2003, and include shares of common stock beneficially owned by TPG Advisors II, Inc. Each of Messrs.
-Bonderman, Boyce, Chang and Marren disclaims beneficial ownership of such shares as described above. - (7) This number includes shares of Series A preferred stock beneficially owned by TPG Advisors II, Inc. Each of Messrs.
-Bonderman, Boyce, Chang and Marren disclaims beneficial ownership of such shares as described above.
+Mr. Franke does not have voting or dispositive power over any of the shares of common stock or Series A preferred stock beneficially owned by TPG Advisors II, Inc. Shares owned by Mr. Franke include 5,250 shares of common stock owned directly by him. - (6) This number includes shares of common stock issuable upon exercise of options through February 14, 2003, and includes shares of common stock beneficially owned by TPG Advisors II, Inc. Mr. Bonderman disclaims beneficial ownership of such shares as described above. - (7) This number includes shares of Series A preferred stock beneficially owned by TPG Advisors II, Inc. Mr. Bonderman disclaims beneficial ownership of such shares as described above.